 I have worked in the textile industry my entire adult life.
 I have been enamored with textiles seemingly forever.
 I learned to sew at a young age and made quite few pieces of clothing and soft home furnishings through the decades.
-My school years jobs involved textiles.
-As an adult, I worked for conventional textile companies in apparel, home and hospitality for over twenty years .
+My school age jobs involved textiles.
+As an adult, I worked for conventional textile companies in apparel, home and hospitality textiles for over twenty years .
 I wasn’t aware of any textiles that weren’t processed without a plethora of chemicals.
-I, frankly, hadn’t considered which chemicals were used when I commissioned mills to spin yarns, weave, dye, print or finish textiles on my behalf.
+I, frankly, hadn’t considered which chemicals were used when I commissioned mills to spin yarns, weave, dye, print or finish textiles on my companies' behalf.
 I didn't ask and they didn't disclose.
-I didn’t consider their environmental impact other than adherence to EPA limits for a short list of chemicals.
+I didn’t consider their environmental or health impacts other than adherence to EPA limits for a short list of chemicals.

 I recall striking off a printed pattern fabric at a mill in Fall River Massachusetts in 1990 and I was advised to show up at midnight.
 While there, I asked why we were starting so late and the colorist advised me that the EPA didn’t want them using a certain red dye that they wanted to use, so they had to use it at night when nobody was checking the water.
 He went on to say that this is why all of the mills down South were thriving – because THE EPA didn’t bother them.
 I didn’t know at that time that the textile industry was and is the 2nd highest polluting and toxic industry behind the oil industry.

-I learned the rather small and slowly evolving organic home textiles markets during my four years with Furnature.
-I sourced suppliers for the natural and non-toxic ingredients and worked with textile manufacturers who were interested in producing organic cotton upholstery fabrics.
+I learned the tiny and slowly evolving organic home textiles markets during my four years with Furnature.
+I sourced suppliers for the natural and non-toxic ingredients and worked with textile manufacturers who were interested in producing organic cotton upholstery fabrics, helping them to develop collections. )They all bombed and were discontinued.
+Too expensive, low demand and sales reps didn't know how to market them to manufacturers.)
 I grew to understand the values of the consumers who wanted these products back in the early 2000’s.
 I became one of them.
 Once one has the knowledge, it is difficult to ignore it.

 I co-founded EKLA HOME, maker of non-toxic upholstered furniture, in late 2008 with Emily Kroll, the owner.
 Emily had a background in furniture design and I in the non-toxic ingredients, construction, textiles and sourcing.
 She had written a thorough business plan and was looking for funding in early 2008.
 She wanted to change her business model from conventional to organic based on her own value system and lifestyle.
 She came to Furnature in 2006 to propose that we collaborate and that her factory produce pieces for Furnature on the West Coast.
 We worked with her and her factory for a short period of time until it became apparent that there just wasn’t enough margin and volume to make it feasible.
 Her upholstery designs were fresh and contemporary, unlike Furnature’s.
 She already understood the consumer because she was one of them.
 I knew that we would work well together.
 So, I left Furnature to work with EKA HOME.